 A Small-Footprint Lottie Animation Player In Vanilla JavaScript | jLottie

-jLottie is a Lotte player written in JavaScript with the goal of getting the smallest file size possible. jLottie is suitable as a general-purpose lottie player, although a subset of features is implemented in the core player – this approach results in a small footprint and great performance.
+jLottie is a Lotte player written in JavaScript with the goal of getting the smallest file size possible. jLottie is suitable as a general-purpose lottie player, although a subset of features are implemented in the core player – this approach results in a small footprint and great performance.

-At only 9KB on gzip zip, jLottie is ideal as a lightweight add-on for any web application where not all Lottie features are necessary – common use cases include emojis and small animations.
+At only 9KB on gzip zip, jLottie is ideal as a lightweight add-on for any web application where not all lottie features are necessary – common use cases include emojis and small animations.
 A list of all the playback features that jLottie supports is here, and a test page is available here.

 jLottie’s performance is achieved by compiling the Lottie source into a scene graph, which is then used to play the animation.
 This eliminates any need to perform real-time calculations during operation. jLottie is convenient to use when there are many animations running on a single page.